Version 1.61 has been released.

 Q: What's a good way to learn to use this program?

-A: Read the online help.
+A: Read the help file.
 Though outdated and slightly inaccurate at times, it's still highly relevant and very thorough.

 Q: Why would I want to use this program?